mozilla/solitude/docs/topics/overall.rst

 Data errors in Braintree are given the namespace `braintree`.

 An error contains the field the error occurred on and the message and code.
-It is possible for more than one error on a field.
-For a consistent interface use the code attribute, the code attribute is referenced in the `Braintree documentation <https://developers.braintreepayments.com/javascript+python/reference/general/validation-errors/all>`_
+It is possible for more than one error to exist on a field.
+For a consistent interface use the code attribute, the `code` attribute is referenced in the `Braintree documentation <https://developers.braintreepayments.com/javascript+python/reference/general/validation-errors/all>`_

 Errors occur on Braintree fields, not fields passed in the request, so the the error